-I am interested in supporting you in reclaiming your inherent connection to your body and inner world, through a movement and meditation practise.
+I am interested in supporting you in reclaiming your inherent connection to your body and inner world through movement, meditation and play.

 I chose to found The People’s Republic of Yoga as an inclusive, accessible space welcoming anyone into yoga.
-I believe that this practise is not a luxury, but a revolutionary, healing approach I want everyone to access who wishes for it.
+I believe that this practise is not a luxury product, but a revolutionary, healing approach that should be accessible.
 As a result, alternative pricing options are available, see Classes.

-These days I divide my time between working as a migrant advocate and teaching yoga.
+These days I divide my time between migrant advocacy work and teaching yoga.
 Sometimes I teach yoga to refugee communities, which is a huge joy.

 I began practising yoga in my early teens, as a source of exercise while pursuing work related to social justice and languages.
 While living in Syria in 2010 I noticed that other than the physical benefits, yoga was helping me through tough times by developing my self-discipline, nourishment and sense of perspective.